ocramz/ocramz.github.io/posts/2024-12-16-deep-music-rec-pt1.markdown

 # Dataset

-In order to limit the size of the dataset I only considered music samples having the largest <a href="https://en.wikipedia.org/wiki/Centrality#Degree_centrality">degree centrality</a>, i.e. the largest numnber of inbound edges (recommendations).
+In order to limit the size of the dataset I only considered music samples having the largest <a href="https://en.wikipedia.org/wiki/Centrality#Degree_centrality">in-degree centrality</a>, i.e. the largest number of inbound edges.
 In simpler words, these are the most recommended albums in the dataset.

 The music preference graph and audio samples were constructed from public sources.